tayloredwebsites/healthy-meals/docs/sphinx_src/testing_guide.rst

     "uv run pytest -s <long_test_name>"

-Viewing Automated tests, Coverage, and other reports:
+Generate Documentation, as well as Automated tests, and Coverage reports:
 -----------------------------------------------------

 To generate all of the documentation, which includes the Automated test reports, Coverage reports, etc,: